bgiesing/brandongiesing.com/content/post/twit-2017-thoughts.md

 First off might be one of the biggest change you've ever done.
 For anyone whose not TWiT, Tech News Today is one of their biggest shows.
 Hosted currently by Jason Howell and Megan Morrone, this show is exactly what it sounds like, a daily newscast of Tech.
 Think like NBC Nightly News but all tech oriented.

-In 2016, you changed to those two hosts (replacing Mike Elgan who wasn't bad but you completely changed the show from a fun, lighthearted newscast to a super serious boring one) and cancelled a compaign show called Tech News 2Night.
+In 2016, you changed to those two hosts (replacing Mike Elgan who wasn't bad but you completely changed the show from a fun, lighthearted newscast to a super serious boring one) and cancelled a campaign show called Tech News 2Night.
 Now, you are changing it from a daily show to a weekly show, becoming Tech News Weekly and are also focusing more on interviews and in-depth discussion instead of headlines.

 I feel a bit conflicted with this one.
 Often there's weeks that have such little news that a daily show isn't needed but also there's weeks with so much you might not be able to pack it into one weekly episode.